2025–26 FIS Ski Jumping World Cup

-The 2025–26 FIS Ski Jumping World Cup, organized by the International Ski Federation (FIS), will be the 47th World Cup season for men, the 29th season in ski flying, and the 15th season for women as the highest level of international ski jumping competitions.
+The 2025–26 FIS Ski Jumping World Cup, organized by the International Ski Federation (FIS), is the 47th World Cup season for men, the 29th season in ski flying, and the 15th season for women as the highest level of international ski jumping competitions.

-The men's and women's season will both start on 21 November 2025 in Lillehammer, Norway.
-The men's season will conclude on 29 March 2025 in Planica, Slovenia, while the women's season ended on 28 March 2025 also in Planica.
+The men's and women's season started on 21 November 2025 in Lillehammer, Norway.
+The men's season concluded on 29 March 2026 in Planica, Slovenia, with the women's season ending on 28 March 2026, also in Planica.

-A major highlight of the season for men will be the 2026 Winter Olympics, held in Milan–Cortina, Italy, from 7 to 16 February, with the ski jumping events taking place in Val di Fiemme.
-The results from these competitions will not be included in the World Cup standings.
+A major highlight of the season was the 2026 Winter Olympics, held in Milan–Cortina, Italy, from 7 to 16 February, with the ski jumping events taking place in Val di Fiemme.
+The results from these competitions were not included in the World Cup standings.

-Daniel Tschofenig from Austria (men's) and Nika Prevc from Slovenia (women's), are the reigning champions from the previous season.
+Daniel Tschofenig from Austria (men's) and Nika Prevc from Slovenia (women's), were the reigning champions from the previous season.
+Nika successfully defended the title she had also won in the two previous seasons, becoming only the third ski jumper in history to win the overall World Cup three times in a row (after Adam Małysz and Maren Lundby).